Home/ Alaskan Bears: One safari, one camera, one lens: Life with the new Nikon 80-400mm AF-S VR Lens

 For those times when I did want to use a tripod, I found Nikon’s tripod collar somewhat annoying.
 It was too close to the body to use comfortably with a Sidekick on the right – where I like it, and the detents for removal made rotating it glitchy.
 Fortunately there is a cure for this issue – a replacement tripod collar from Really Right Stuff.
 It removes by separating the entire collar, so it doesn’t have to have any detents to aggravate vertical shooters.
 It is also a little further from the camera body (although still not ideal).

-The focuses leaps and bounds faster than the early version, but not as fast as either a dedicated telephoto lens, or the higher-end 200-400 f/4, and certainly not as fast as the Sigma 120-300 f/2.8.
+The new 80-400 focuses leaps and bounds faster than the early version, but not as fast as either a dedicated telephoto lens, or the higher-end 200-400 f/4, and certainly not as fast as the Sigma 120-300 f/2.8.
 You’ll have to decide for yourself whether that is a showstopper for you.

 However, while sharp, the images feel just a tiny bit less crisp than those taken with a professional-grade prime telephoto, or even with the Nikon 200-400 or Sigma 120-300 f/2.8.
 That only makes sense, really, since you’re getting more zoom range in a smaller package at a lower price.
-So, for those who own and don’t mind carrying a larger lens, is not a panacea.
+So, for those who own and don’t mind carrying a larger lens, the 80-400 is not a panacea.
 But if you don’t already own a top-of-the-line pro telephoto, the 80-400 is an excellent and possibly less expensive alternative.

 Having 400mm of reach comes in very handy